 This milkweed is easy to propagate either through seed or rhizome cuttings.
 To propagate by rhizome cuttings just be sure you have one or more buds on the cutting.
 The USDA Plant Guide suggests that these cuttings are taken in the fall when the plant is dormant and planted right away so the cutting has time to develop some roots before winter.

-When starting Asclepias syriaca from seed, the seeds will first need to be cold stratified.
+To germinate Common Milkweed seeds, the seeds will first need to be cold stratified.
 This makes it a great candidate for fall/winter sowing.
 The seeds need to be cold stratified for at least 30 days but 60 days of stratification may improve germination rates even further.
 Plant these seeds about 1/8 of an inch deep.

 Seedlings should start appearing in a week or two but germination can be slow and may continue over several additional weeks.